A Course in Miracles says that relationships are Divine assignments.

 If I have one message for you, it’s that we all want to love and be in love, but we must learn that unhealthy relationships aren’t real relationships and that’s not love.

 As good as it is to have standards & boundaries & needs, it’s better to be able to actually hold to those standards & boundaries & needs.
+You have to be able to have the hard conversation of suggesting to buy penis stretcher or some pertinent supplements.
 What would be possible if you believed someone when they show their true colors the very first time?

 Animals, children & old people deserve our unconditional love.
 Everyone else does not.

 We can love anyone; just because we can, doesn’t mean we should.
 Remember, often soul-mate relationships are relationships that teach us lessons, but are not meant to be life-long partnerships.

 If you’ve experienced, or are experiencing, a relationship with any of the above red flags, you should leave.
 Now.

 Good news is, after you get some space, you will feel better.
 I promise. 😉

 We have to be willing to have high standards and hold true to our wants & needs.
 In this way, we can find a relationship that serves us well.